HeardLibrary/digital-scholarship/computer/backup-mac.md

 <img src="../images-5-mac/exclude-folders.png" style="border:1px solid black">

 Compare this screenshot with the previous one.
-By excluding the Applications folder, the backup size was decreased from 55 to 36 GB.
+By excluding the Applications and Downloads folder, the backup size was decreased from 55 to 36 GB.

 One complaint about Time Machine is that when backups are done infrequently, they take a long time to run and the application does not give an indication of its progress.
 So be patient if it seems like nothing is happening.
 If you back up frequently, or have your computer connected to the external storage all the time, this is less likely to be a problem.

 ## Restoring Files

 If you need to recover from a disaster, you can use Time Machine to recover some or all of your files.
 Time Machine has an option to restore the entire Mac OS and all files for the ultimate disaster recovery (NOTE: it erases the entire hard drive in the process!), or you can restore only the files.
+Be aware that since Time Machine uses incremental backups, restoring the entire drive could take a long time.
 (See [this page](https://support.apple.com/en-us/HT203981) for more information.)
 You can also step back in time to any particular point where a snapshot exists and recover individual files (described on [this page](https://support.apple.com/en-us/HT209152)).

 ## Alternatives to Time Machine

 If there are only a few files on your computer that need to be backed up, there are other options besides Time Machine.
-For instance your computer may be a clone of a standard disk image with only a few data files that differ from the clone or you may have some directories already backed up using a cloud service like Dropbox or Github.
+For instance your computer may be a clone of a standard disk image with only a few data files that differ from the clone, or you may have some directories already backed up using a cloud service like Dropbox or Github.
 In that case, you can essentially create full backups by just dragging and dropping a folder or folders to a dated folder on an external drive.

 <img src="../images-5-pc/external-drive-dock.jpg" style="border:1px solid black">